Recap: Start of Darkness

 - Nice Job Breaking It, Hero: Nobody on Team Evil, not Redcloak, Xykon, or even The Dark One, knew there was more than one Gate until Lirian, knowing her Gate had been destroyed, told Xykon that her he'd never be able to get control of one of the other Gates.Lirian: Even if you locate them, my friends will stop you from conquering the other four Gates.

 Xykon: Did you— Did you just say, "the other four Gates"?

 Lirian: Crap.
 [Gets a Neck Snap from Xykon]

 - Once More with Clarity: In the webcomic proper, we only get a single panel of Xykon killing Eugene Greenhilt's mentor, which looks like he's using a spell to do the job.
 In this book, we see what really happened; Xykon had already killed Fyron through blunt force trauma by that point, and was turning his corpse into a zombie.

 - Passed-Over Promotion: Xykon was actually ok with getting passed over in favor of the evil mage Yydranna, as he admits she's good at what she does and he genuinely respects her.
-Being passed over in favor of Yydranna and Keith Baker, however, pissed him off to no end and he angrily decided that it was time to the services of the Unholy Master and Start My Own.
+Being passed over in favor of Yydranna and Keith Baker, however, pissed him off to no end and he angrily decided that it was time to end his service to the Unholy Master and go Start My Own.

 - Player Punch: We get introduced to Right-Eye's intelligent, snarky teenage son and gentle, loving wife.
 We see them bond with Redclaok and the rest of the family... and then they're ignominiously killed off during a Time Skip by a group of adventures that Xykon invited into the goblin camp and then made no move to stop when they began killing off his goblin followers.
 He was entertained by it, in fact.